interledger/rfcs/0014-http-ilp/0014-http-ilp.md

 The shared_secret is now a shared secret between the client and server, but will be unknown to any third-party connectors between them.

 ### 2.3.
-Client initiates an ILP payment to refill its balance
+Client initiates a PSK2 payment to refill its balance

-In order to refill its balance, the client now creates an ILP payment with the following properties:
+In order to refill its balance, the client now creates a PSK2 payment with the following properties:

-* Destination: `us.nexus.ankita.~recv.filepay`
+* destinationAccount: `'us.nexus.ankita.~recv.filepay'`
-* Amount: `100`
+* destinationAmount: `100`
-* Condition: `SHA256(fulfillment)`
+* sharedSecret: `'SkTcFTZCBKgP6A6QOUVcwWCCgYIP4rJPHlIzreavHdU'`
 * Memo: `pay_token`

-The `fulfillment` is generated from the shared secret using [PSK](../0016-pre-shared-key/0016-pre-shared-key.md).

-When the prepared payment reaches the server, it is fulfilled and the token's balance is increased.
+As the PSK2 payment progresses, the token's balance is increased.

-There is a chance that the HTTP-ILP server module will process the payment, but the fulfillment doesn't make it all the way back to the sender.

 ### 2.6.
 Sender/client receives the fulfillment.

-Once the HTTP-ILP client module receives the fulfillment, it will now retry its original request:
+Once the payment is complete, the client will retry its original request:

 ``` http
 POST /upload HTTP/1.1